kulshekhar/ts-jest/docs/user/config/diagnostics.md

 title: Diagnostics option
 ---

-The `diagnostics` option allows to configure error reporting.
+The `diagnostics` option configures error reporting.
 It can both be enabled/disabled entirely or limited to a specific type of errors and/or files.

 If a diagnostic is not filtered out, `ts-jest` will fail the compilation and your test.